 Diagnostic and Therapeutic Selective (Transforaminal) Epidural Spinal Injection

-What is the epidural space and why is a selective epidural helpful?
+What is the epidural space and why may a selective epidural spinal injection be helpful?

 A selective epidural injection also provides diagnostic information.
 If the nerve injected becomes numb after the procedure, and that nerve is the reason for your pain, you will feel immediately better.
 This helps to prove that the nerve we injected is the source of your pain.
 This helps in guiding future treatment options including any future surgical interventions.